wagura-maurice/notebook-lm/README.md

-# Notebook LM+ - Enhanced AI Research Assistant
+# EU ALMPO+ - Enhanced AI Research Assistant

 ## 🚀 Project Overview

-Notebook LM+ is an advanced AI-powered research and knowledge management platform that goes beyond traditional note-taking.
-Built as an enhanced alternative to Google's Notebook LM, this platform combines powerful document processing with intelligent AI capabilities to transform how you interact with your research materials.
+EU ALMPO+ is an advanced AI-powered research and knowledge management platform that goes beyond traditional note-taking.
+Built as an enhanced alternative to Google's EU ALMPO, this platform combines powerful document processing with intelligent AI capabilities to transform how you interact with your research materials.

 ### ✨ Enhanced Features